Report Structures that Speed Up Your Clock-out – Decision Edition: Practical Proposals with a 200% Approval Rate (Lessons 4–6)

 C — Convergence.
 Why is this the only remaining choice?
 Narrow down the options to reduce the burden of decision-making.
 This is a particularly important element in proposals or business plans.

 E — Execution Image.
 What will be executed immediately upon making the decision?
-It shows the picture following the decision.
-Reports designed up to the execution stage have a higher probability of approval.
+It shows the picture of what happens after the decision.
+Reports designed down to the execution stage have a higher probability of approval.

 A report equipped with these four elements triggers decision-making the moment it is read.